 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
 Under the new policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 This change in policy has resulted in an approximately 7.6% appreciation of the RMB against the U.S. dollar by May 31, 2007.
-There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the RMB against the U.S. dollar.
-To the extent that we need to convert U.S. dollars we received from our additional public offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversion.
-Assuming we had converted the U.S. dollar denominated cash balance of US\$1 million as of May 31, 2007 into RMB at the exchange rate of US\$1.00 for RMB7.7 as of May 31, 2007, this cash balance would have been RMB7.7million.
-Assuming a further 1.0% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB7.62 million as of May 31, 2007.
+There remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the RMB against the U.S. dollar we need to convert U.S. dollars we received from our additional public offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversion.
+Assuming we had converted the U.S. dollar denominated cash balance of US\$1 million as of May 31, 2007 into RMB at the exchange rate of US\$1.00 for RMB7.7 as of May 31, 2007, this cash balance would have been RMB7.62 million as of May 31, 2007.
 We have not used any forward contracts or currency borrowings to hedge our exposure to foreign currency exchange risk.